An assortment of different faces

 Education refers to someone’s experiences with structured learning, usually in a school or university setting.
 Completed educational experiences often come with evidence of completion or official degrees (e.g. Bachelor’s, Master’s, Doctorate, etc.) or certifications.
 First Generation refers to four-year university graduates whose parents did not complete a four-year university degree.

 Unemployment rates by education level reveal stark differences based on the level of education attained.
-Both the 2021 Canadian census data and the 2020 data Bureau of Labor Statistics in the U.S. found that the correlation between the level of education and the unemployment rate is quite startling.
+Both the 2021 Canadian census data and the 2020 data Bureau of Labor Statistics in the United States (US) found that the correlation between the level of education and the unemployment rate is quite startling.

-Further, the average debt accrued by people obtaining a Bachelor’s degree in Canada was $28,000 in 2015.
-Similarly, a four-year college degree in the U.S. is leaving recent grads with an average of $28,400 of debt as of 2020.
-Not surprisingly, many talented young professionals are seeking alternative career paths that don’t require such exorbitant costs.
+Further, the average debt accrued by people obtaining a Bachelor’s degree in Canada is $28,000, and $15,300 for a college diploma.
+Similarly, a four-year college degree in the United States (US) leaves recent grads with an average of $28,400 of debt as of 2020.
+Not surprisingly, many talented young professionals seek alternative career paths that don’t require such exorbitant costs.

 Skills

-It’s important for organizations to weigh key predictive skills for professional success, such as emotional intelligence, passion for learning, and fresh perspectives in addition to the more granular technical skills.
+Organizations need to weigh key predictive skills for professional success, such as emotional intelligence, passion for learning, fresh perspectives, and more granular technical skills.
 In the workplace, we tend to focus on the skills that directly apply to one’s specific role.
-However, there are various other skills an individual accumulates through their personal interests and experiences that can make them excellent at their job.
+However, there are various other skills an individual accumulates through their interests and experiences that can make them excellent at their job.

 Remember that most skills can be learned and weaknesses can be worked on if someone has the determination and the appropriate support.
 The foundation of innovation and creativity is diversity, so companies must audit the skills they require to ensure they are not disproportionately disqualifying those experiencing marginalization.